Popular definition

 Popular or the “COMPANY”), a corporation organized under the laws of the Commonwealth of Puerto Rico, Banco Popular de Puerto Rico (“BPPR” and, together with Popular, the “Popular Parties”), a bank organized under the laws of the Commonwealth of Puerto Rico, and Evertec Group, LLC, a limited liability company organized under the laws of the Commonwealth of Puerto Rico, and its Subsidiaries (hereinafter referred to as “EVERTEC”).

-Popular means Popular, Inc. and its Affiliates (but not including any of its portfolio companies).
+Popular or “Company” means Popular, Inc. and all of its subsidiaries.